Somerset County, New Jersey: County government

-The Somerset County Prosecutor is Michael H. Robertson of the Basking Ridge section of Bernards Township, who was nominated by the Governor of New Jersey Chris Christie in September 2016.
-Somerset County is a part of Vicinage 13 of the New Jersey Superior Court (along with Hunterdon County and Warren County), which is seated at the Somerset County Courthouse in Somerville; the Assignment Judge for Vicinage 15 is Thomas C. Miller.
+The Somerset County Prosecutor is John P. McDonald, who was nominated by the Governor of New Jersey Phil Murphy and confirmed by the New Jersey Senate in June 2022.
+Somerset County is a part of Vicinage 13 of the New Jersey Superior Court (along with Hunterdon County and Warren County), which is seated at the Somerset County Courthouse in Somerville; the Assignment Judge is Michael V. Cresitello.

 Federal representatives

 The 7th and 12th Congressional Districts cover the county.

 State representatives

-The 21 municipalities of Somerset County are represented by six legislative districts.
+The 21 municipalities of Somerset County are represented by five legislative districts.

 Politics

+In the 2008, Barack Obama became the first Democratic presidential nominee to carry the county since Lyndon Johnson in 1964, and only the second since 1936.
+Obama won Somerset by a 6.1% margin over John McCain, with Obama carrying the state by 15.5% over McCain.
+Somerset's growing Democratic trend at the presidential level has largely been spurred by the rapid growth of the overwhelmingly Democratic Franklin Township in the county's southeast corner.
+The county has voted Democratic in every election since, with the 2020 election seeing Democrat Joe Biden win the largest share of the vote in the county for a Democrat since 1964, as the county voted more Democratic than the state as a whole for the first time since 1912.
+The county also voted to the left of the state in 2024, when Democratic nominee Kamala Harris won the county by 14%, despite winning New Jersey by just 6%.

 As of October 1, 2021, there were a total of 262,410 registered voters in Somerset County, of whom 92,921 (35.4%) were registered as Democrats, 66,455 (25.3%) were registered as Republicans and 100,367 (38.2%) were registered as unaffiliated.
 There were 2,667 voters (1.0%) registered to other parties.
 Among the county's 2010 Census population, 67.1% were registered to vote, including 75.% of those ages 18 and over.

-In the 2008, Barack Obama became the first Democratic presidential nominee to carry the county since Lyndon Johnson in 1964, and only the second since 1936.
-Obama won Somerset by a 6.1% margin over John McCain, with Obama carrying the state by 15.5% over McCain.
-Somerset's growing Democratic trend at the presidential level has largely been spurred by the rapid growth of the overwhelmingly Democratic Franklin Township in the county's southeast corner.
-In the 2012 presidential election, the county was carried by Barack Obama, winning 52.8% of the vote to Mitt Romney's 47.2%, a 5.6% gap that represented a 0.5% drop off for Obama from his 2008 margin of victory in the county.
-In 2016, the county voted as Democratic as the state, and in 2020, Joe Biden won the largest share of the vote in the county for a Democrat since 1964, as the county voted more Democratic than the state as a whole for the first time since 1912.